mail2chromium/Android-Audio-Processing-Using-WebRTC/README.md

 apm-> Initialize ();
 ```

-After instantiation and configuration of APM module, now we'll look into account for various events involved in webrtc APM architecture such as;
+After instantiation and configuration of APM module, now we'll look into for various events involved in webrtc APM architecture such as;

 -------